 A popular NBA betting strategy is the zig-zag theory.
 The system is simple.
 When a team loses a playoff game, you then bet on that team to cover the spread in the next contest.

-For example, Houston lost Game 1 of the Western Conference Finals to Golden State on Monday.
-Bettors following the zig-zag theory would then back the Rockets in Game 2 to cover.
+For example, Cleveland lost Game 3 of the NBA Finals to Golden State on Wednesday.
+Bettors following the zig-zag theory would then back the Cavaliers in Game 4 to cover.

 Not only is the strategy easy to follow, but it also makes sense.
 Following a loss, the oddsmakers will shade the line toward the opponent expecting the public to bet the previous game’s winner.
 A soft line then makes covering the spread more manageable.

 One problem, the betting strategy doesn’t work.
 Using Bet Labs, The Action Network’s Ken Barkley discovered that gamblers following the zig-zag theory have gone 464-460-23 (50%) ATS since 2005, including 49-66-1 (43%) ATS the last two seasons.

 The traditional NBA zig-zag theory is dead.
 But using similar principles, I’ve identified a winning first-half betting system with a play for tonight’s Cavaliers-Warriors Game 4 (9 p.m.
 ET).